 Warhol was only 58 years of age when he died of a heart attack after a gall bladder operation on this day the 22nd of February 1987.
 Whether you like him or not, a genius or oddball, his images of movie stars and advertising images captured a unique period in art, and helped define American pop art in the 1960’s and & 70’s.

 Furthermore, since his death his grave site at St. John the Baptist Byzantine Catholic Cemetery outside Pittsburgh has become a place of pilgrimage.
 It has become a practice amongst fans to leave a can of Cambell soup on his gravestone.Embed from Getty Images

-Photo Credit: The header image of Andy Warhol’s and his cans of Cambell soup artwork are both licensed and used under Getty Images embedding service.
+Photo Credit: Andy Warhol’s cans of Cambell soup artwork is licensed and used under Getty Images embedding service.